The Average Cost of Home Improvement Projects

 A real estate investor should know how much risk they’re willing to take and how many repairs they can afford.
-This enables investors to make wise choices about renovation projects.
+This enables investors to make wise choices about upgrades like kitchen remodels and other remodeling projects.
 Whether it’s a coat of paint, new kitchen cabinets, or hardwood floors, every choice matters for your bottom line.
 Here are some ways you can estimate the rehab costs.

 When you use rehab costs to determine the returns for a fix and flip investment, you can calculate your potential like this: